top of page

 Feb 17 min read

-1099 vs W2 therapist Tennessee: What changes (and what doesn’t)
+1099 vs W2 Therapist in Tennessee: What Changes (and What Doesn't)

 Choosing between a 1099 vs W2 therapist Tennessee role is less about “better” and more about fit: autonomy, support, benefits, and how pay is structured.
 Use this guide to compare offers, ask smarter questions, and spot red flags before you accept.